AcidJunkie303/TSqlScriptAnalyzer/README.md

   IRawSettings<out TSettings> and the type constraints to make it dynamic.
 - CodeRegion should only contain two properties: Begin and End.
 Both of them are of type CodeLocation.
   CodeLocation have the following two properties: Line and Column
+- Scripts which contain errors should not be take part of the analysis

 ### Resiliency / Robustness